PLEASE NOTE: The Spring Semester begins on Monday, January 29, 2024.

 BEST WAY TO CONTACT ME IS BY E-MAIL! firstname.lastname@example.org

-You will need high speed Internet access, as French classes will be offered again online with two required Zoom meetings each week.
+You will need high speed Internet access, as both French classes will be offered online only with two required Zoom meetings each week.
 Outside of Zoom classes, you will be expected to study independently and complete exercises in Connect, our online workbook, and in Canvas.

 Enrolled and waitlisted students: Before the first class, you will receive a welcome email.
 It will tell you how to join the first Zoom class session and what materials you will need for the course*.
 If you do not receive this information, or if you have any questions, feel free to email me.
 If the class you want is full, be sure to get on the waitlist so that you will receive instructions about how to attend the first Zoom session.

 Please make sure your e-mail address is up-to-date in WebAdvisor (Student Planning) by clicking on Verify/Change My Contact Information under User Account.
 I will be in touch with enrolled students via email before the start of the semester.